top of page

 • Spines: Hedgehogs are covered in spines made of keratin, which serve as a protective armor.
 Each hedgehog boasts around 5,000 to 7,000 spines.

 • Coloration: Their spines are brown or dark brown, while their face, belly, and legs are covered in soft, brown fur.
-The contrast in coloration provides effective camouflage.
+The contrast in colouration provides effective camouflage.

 Eating Habits